itsmehere/HandwritingRecognition/README.md

 # Handwriting Recognition

-An AI to recognize digits from handwriting
+An AI to recognize handwritten digits

 ## TensorFlow: